 We work with various individuals and agencies in relation to confiscation and compensation proceedings, provide advice on new legislation and review operational procedures and due diligence issues.

-- The Federation Against Copyright Theft Limited (FACT).
-We are instructed by FACT to conduct the largest ongoing series of private nationwide criminal prosecutions in relation to copyright and intellectual property right theft, ranging from summary trials at the Magistrates' Courts through to hearings at the Crown Court, Court of Appeal and Administrative Court of the High Court
+- The Federation Against Copyright Theft Limited (FACT) - we are instructed by FACT to conduct the largest ongoing series of private nationwide criminal prosecutions in relation to copyright and intellectual property right theft, ranging from summary trials at the Magistrates' Courts through to hearings at the Crown Court, Court of Appeal and Administrative Court of the High Court.
+FACT members that have been represented in court on cases include BT Sport, Warner Bros, 20th Century Fox and Sony Pictures

-- British Sky Broadcasting Limited (BSkyB).
-We are instructed by BSkyB to advise and assist in the protection of its Intellectual Property Rights though the Civil Jurisdiction process.
+- British Sky Broadcasting Limited (BSkyB) - we are instructed by BSkyB to advise and assist in the protection of its intellectual property rights through the civil jurisdiction process.

-- Architects Registration Board and the Law Society.
-We conducted private prosecutions on behalf of these professional regulators against individuals holding themselves out to be members of the professions in the criminal courts.
+- Architects Registration Board and the Law Society - we conducted private prosecutions on behalf of these professional regulators against individuals holding themselves out to be members of the professions in the criminal courts and have brought convictions in both Magistrates’ and Crown Court hearings in relation to Architects Act and Fraud Act cases.